 Analysis for Electro-encephalography (EEG): Power Spectral Density, Frontal Asymmetry, Frontal Asymmetry Aggregation.

 Highlighted feature: The Frontal Alpha Asymmetry (FAA) R Notebook runs a complete signal processing protocol for obtaining FAA scores.
 This is an EEG-based metric of ‘approach and withdrawal related motivation’, or equivalently, ‘liking and disliking’.
+In the FAA Notebook we have also added a way for you to compute mental workload.

 Analysis for Electrocardiography (ECG): Heart Rate & Heart Rate Variability.